-They feature magnified photographs and videos of every single stone in their inventory.
-The awesome video capturing technology enables you to inspect their diamonds in far greater details than you ever would at any other physical jeweler.
+They feature magnified HD videos of every single stone in their inventory.
+The user-friendly video technology enables you to inspect their diamonds in far greater details than you ever would at any other physical jeweler.

-When it comes to cherry picking the most brilliant and best performing stone, we need to go beyond photographs or videos.
-One such tool that will offer you an objective analysis of how well cut a particular stone is the Angular Spectrum Evaluation Tool (ASET) where you get to see how the diamond handles light.
+When it comes to cherry picking the most brilliant and best performing stone, you need to go beyond photographs or videos.
+One such tool that will offer you an objective analysis of how well cut a particular stone is the Angular Spectrum Evaluation Tool (ASET) where you get to see how the diamond interacts with light.

 How do you decide which is the best amongst them in terms of optics?

 Based on magnified pictures above, it is very difficult to tell which diamond will have the best performance and look the most brilliant.
 However, the use of an ASET image will allow you to objectively evaluate performance even if you are a complete beginner.

 Black field ASET images & White field ASET images

 In an ASET image, we want to see lots of reds that indicate light return.
 Green is OK and blue adds contrast to the outlook.
 What we don’t want to see is whites or blacks (indicates light leakage).
 From the example above, the first stone is obviously lacking in terms of brilliance as there is a significant amount of light leakage at the 4 edges of the diamond.